Instructure Holdings (INST) Gains As Market Dips: What You Should Know

-Heading into today, shares of the education technology company had lost 14.79% over the past month, lagging the Business Services sector's loss of 5.63% and the S&P 500's loss of 5.39% in that time.
+Prior to today's trading, shares of the education technology company had lost 10.51% over the past month.
+This has lagged the Business Services sector's loss of 6.49% and the S&P 500's loss of 5.06% in that time.

-Instructure Holdings will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $0.18, down 35.71% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $127.07 million, up 11.99% from the year-ago period.
+Wall Street will be looking for positivity from Instructure Holdings as it approaches its next earnings report date.
+In that report, analysts expect Instructure Holdings to post earnings of $0.18 per share.
+This would mark a year-over-year decline of 35.71%.
+Our most recent consensus estimate is calling for quarterly revenue of $127.07 million, up 11.99% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $0.77 per share and revenue of $521.92 million, which would represent changes of 0% and +9.83%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Instructure Holdings.
+It is also important to note the recent changes to analyst estimates for Instructure Holdings.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 41.97% lower.
-Instructure Holdings is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Consensus EPS estimate has moved 41.97% lower within the past month.
+Instructure Holdings currently has a Zacks Rank of #4 (Sell).

-In terms of valuation, Instructure Holdings is currently trading at a Forward P/E ratio of 30.45.
-This valuation marks a premium compared to its industry's average Forward P/E of 20.12.
+Digging into valuation, Instructure Holdings currently has a Forward P/E ratio of 31.4.
+Its industry sports an average Forward P/E of 20.03, so we one might conclude that Instructure Holdings is trading at a premium comparatively.

 The Technology Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 106, putting it in the top 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 147, putting it in the bottom 42% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.